Sylent-Sys/api_utility_flutter/.github/README.md

 **What it does:**
 - Runs tests and code analysis
-- Builds the app for Windows, Linux, and macOS
+- Builds the app for Windows only
 - Uploads test coverage to Codecov
 - Verifies code formatting